striblab/generator-striblab/generators/app/templates/README.md

 * `lib/`: Modules used in building or other non-data tasks.
 * `tests/`: Tests for app; see Testing section below.
 * The rest of the files are for building or meta-information about the project.

-### Content and copy

-By default, content items can be managed in `content.json`.
-The values put in here will be available in the templates in the `pages/` directory as the `content` object.
-This can be a helpful way to separate out content from code.

-#### Google Spreadsheets

-If `config.json` has a `content.spreadsheetId` value specified, `content.json` can be updated with information from a Google Spreadsheet.

-Since getting this content may not be very speedy, this is not done during `gulp develop`, so it requires a manual call: `gulp content`

-##### Setting up

-If you went through the [Striblab Generator](https://www.npmjs.com/package/generator-striblab), then this is probably already set up for you, but in case it is not.

-Getting content from a Google Spreadsheet depends on a few configurations.
-You need need a Google Account (such as a Gmail account) and a Google Developer API Service Account that has read and write access to Google Sheets and Google Drive.
-You should then set the following environment variables.
-You can store these values in a [`.env`](https://www.npmjs.com/package/dotenv) file.

-* `GOOGLE_AUTH_CLIENT_EMAIL`: This will be something like _XXXXXX@XXXXXX.iam.gserviceaccount.com_.
-* `GOOGLE_AUTH_PRIVATE_KEY`: This will be something pretty long, like _--BEGIN PRIVATE--XXXXX--END PRIVATE KEY--_

-_TODO_ (Find some good instructions for using the Google Developer Console; unfortunately its complex and changes often.)

-You can then set up a new spreadsheet with the following command, updating the email to use your Google Email.
-The Google Email you use will become the owner of the document.
-Note that a Google Email is not always a `@gmail.com` account.

-    gulp content:create --email XXXXX@gmail.com

-You can then add collaborators to the spreadsheet with the following command.
-Note that you can do this in the Google Spreadsheet as well.

-    gulp content:share --email XXXXX@gmail.com

-##### Spreadsheet format

-If you are using Google Spreadsheets for content, the headers should be `Key`, `Value`, `Type`, and `Notes`.
-It is important that these are there in that exact way.
-It is suggested to freeze the header row in case someone changes the order of the spreadsheet.

 ### Dependencies and modules